 One of the ways that The Owens Foundation has contributed to the Museum and our mission is through several key loans to the collection.
 In honor of Carroll Owens, Jr. and his service to the Muscarelle and William & Mary, the Museum will be displaying a selection of works from this collection including paintings by Thomas Cole, Robert Henri, Childe Hassam, and Edward Potthast among others.

 Based on Governor Northam’s most recent announcement of Phase 3 guidelines for the State of Virginia, large gatherings are capped at 250 attendees for the foreseeable future.
-With this rule in place, combined with social distancing and mask guidelines, we are postponing our 10th Anniversary Wine & Run for the Roses auction to Saturday, May 1, 2021, at The Williamsburg Lodge.
+With this rule in place, combined with social distancing and mask guidelines, we are postponing our 10th Anniversary Wine & Run for the Roses auction to Saturday, June 5, 2021, at The Williamsburg Lodge.
 All sponsorships, tables and tickets will be transferred over to next year.
 The safety and well being of our guests is of utmost importance to us, so we hope you will look forward to our anniversary celebration next Spring.